chrisnoonan98675/site/xl-deploy/concept/package-as-code.markdown

 ### Deploy an application using the Lightweight CLI

-1. Create a deployfile as described in one of the samples above or [generate the deployfile](/xl-deploy/concept/xl-deploy-lightweight-cli.html#generate-a-deployfile).
+1. Create a Deployfile as described in one of the samples above or [generate the Deployfile](/xl-deploy/concept/xl-deploy-lightweight-cli.html#generate-a-deployfile).
-1. There are three options to deploy using the deployfile:

-    1. Deploy to the default environment (the first environament defined in the deployfile).
-    1. Deploy to a target environment defined inside the deployfile

-                deploy('PetPortal', '1.1.0', 'Environments/XLD/Staging') {
-                  deployable('PetClinic-ear', 'jee.Ear') {
-                    fileUri = upload("PetClinic-1.0.ear")
-                  }

-    1. Deploy to target environment existing on your XL Deploy server (not defined in the deployfile)

-                deploy('PetPortal', '1.1.0', '<FullEnvironmentID>') {
-                  deployable('PetClinic-ear', 'jee.Ear') {
-                    fileUri = upload("PetClinic-1.0.ear")
-                  }

 1. If you have the [lightweight CLI installed](/xl-deploy/concept/xl-deploy-lightweight-cli.html), upgrade to the latest version of [xld-py-cli](https://pypi.python.org/pypi/xld-py-cli/).
 1. Open a command terminal
 1. Execute this command:

           xld --url http://localhost:4516 --username john --password secret01 apply Deployfile

-**Note:** Make sure the deployfile is located in the directory where you execute the command.
+**Note:** Make sure the Deployfile is located in the directory where you execute the command.